Diffusion-Based Audio Inpainting: IMPROVED CQT-BASED ARCHITECTURE

-In accordance with typical U-Net architectures, concatenative skip connections bridge the intermediate resolutions of the encoder and decoder.
-Cubic downsampling and upsampling are utilized in the encoder and decoder stages, respectively.
-At each resolution of both the encoder and the decoder stages, as well as in the center part of Fig.~\ref{fig:architecture} called the ``bottleneck'', a residual block (referred to as ``Res.
+In accordance with typical U-Net architectures, concatenative skip connections bridge the intermediate resolutions of the encoder and decoder as shown in Fig.~\ref{fig:architecture}.
+An antialiasing filter was used in the downsampling and upsampling layers in the encoder and decoder stages, respectively.
+At each resolution of both the encoder and the decoder stages and at the bottleneck, a residual block (referred to as ``Res.
 Block") is applied, which constitutes the primary building block of the architecture.

-In the encoder, the left-hand side of Fig.~\ref{fig:architecture}, the input signal is divided into octave-specific ``pieces" and processed separately using ``In.
+In the encoder, the left-hand side of Fig.~\ref{fig:architecture}, the input coefficients are divided into octave-specific ``pieces" and processed separately using ``In.
 Blocks".
-The features from each octave are then concatenated along the frequency dimension to the corresponding latent vectors of the U-Net at corresponding time resolutions.
+The features from each octave are then concatenated along the frequency dimension to the corresponding latent vectors of the U-Net at corresponding time resolutions, as represented graphically in Fig.~\ref{fig:architecture}.
 Additionally, residual connections are applied between the (resized) input features and the corresponding latent vectors of the U-Net to facilitate information flow through all layers of the encoder.

-The decoder, or the right-hand side of Fig.~\ref{fig:architecture}, comprises of a ``main" signal path that contains ``Res.
-Blocks" and an ``outer" path with residual connections.
+The decoder, or the right-hand side of Fig.~\ref{fig:architecture}, comprises the main signal path containing ``Res.
+Blocks" and the outer path with residual connections.
 As the temporal resolution is upsampled in the main path, the features from the lowest octaves at each layer are discarded and projected to the ``outer" path via ``Out.
 Blocks."
-In the ``outer" path, at each resolution, the lowest octave is extracted and sent to the ICQT block.
+In the outer path, at each resolution, the lowest octave is extracted and sent to the ICQT block, as indicated in the right part of Fig.~\ref{fig:architecture} lines.
 This dual-path strategy is inspired by Karras et al.~\cite{karras2020analyzing}, and its purpose is to improve the gradient flow during the optimization process.